AdelKS/LinuxGamingGuide/README.md

 * Use a different [scheduler](https://wiki.cachyos.org/configuration/sched-ext/)
 * Add [CachyOS repos](https://wiki.cachyos.org/features/optimized_repos/#adding-our-repositories-to-an-existing-arch-linux-install) to Arch installs

+## Setup

+You only need `mesa` and `steam` to be able to game.
+Everything else in this guide is optional.
+Steam installs Proton for you.
+Only other Proton versions you want to use need to explicitly installed.

 ## Self-compiling

 ... is not really necessary, but just in case: